- Bookings and Deposits

 Sometimes clients choose not to take our advice regarding the lashes and do request extra long and thick lashes be applied to their thin or fine natural lashes.
-We will advise against this as we cannot guarantee that they will last well if they are too long or heavy for your natural lash to support.
-We will apply the lashes that you request, within reason.
+We strongly advise against this, as we cannot guarantee that they will last well if they are too long or heavy for your natural lash to support.
+At Lady Lash, we will apply the lashes that you request within reason and always advise you if there are any issues.
 Usually, as a one-off or special occasion wear, extra long or thick lashes will cause no problems at all, but long-term it can weaken your lashes.

-Inexperienced technicians or those who rush (beware beauty salons who do not specialize!) are apt to apply lashes that are too heavy/clumped together which can definitely result in damaged lashes.
+Beware booking an appointment at a non-specialist salon!
+Inexperienced technicians or those who rush can use lashes that are too heavy/clumped together (often called ‘Express Volume”) – this incorrect technique usually results in damaged lashes.
 Our aim at Lady Lash is to give you beautiful lashes all the time, with no damage to your natural lashes.
-We customize the lashes so they are the right weight and thickness, and apply them carefully, one by one, so that your natural lashes remain as healthy as ever!
+We customize your lash extensions so they are the right weight and thickness for you, and apply them carefully – one by one – so your natural lashes will remain as healthy as ever!

-If you are still concerned, and are a little lash-obsessed (don’t worry, I am!), I recommend using a growth formula that helps strengthen and condition your natural lashes.
-We stock Max2 plant-based growth serum in our salons, which is a great product and does not cause the extensions to fall off.
+If you are still concerned, and are a little lash-obsessed (don’t worry, we are too!), we’d recommend using a growth formula that helps strengthen and condition your natural lashes.
+We stock Eyenvy which is a terrific, highly effective lash growth serum that is salon-exclusive and totally compatible with lash extensions.

-No – once your eyelash extensions are applied, they will feel just like your normal lashes – you shouldn’t feel any difference.
-The eyelash extension is bonded to the actual lash, not your eyelid skin, so it feels just like your normal lashes.
-One extension is applied to each lash individually, so your eyelashes can move freely.
-You should be careful not to roughly rub your eyes though, as this can damage the extensions could make them a little uncomfortable.
+No – once your eyelash extensions are applied, they should feel just like your normal lashes.
+The eyelash extension is bonded to the actual lash (not your eyelid) so it feels just like your normal lashes.
+The only way that lashes can become uncomfortable is if you repeatedly rub your eyes or are rough with your extensions – this can damage or twist the extensions, which could make them feel awkward on your eye.

 In most cases, yes – but if you have had particularly bad extensions done somewhere else (particularly overseas) we cannot absolutely guarantee that we will be able to remove them or apply new ones immediately.
 It depends on how bad a state your lashes are in.
 If there is an awful lot of glue and many lashes fused together, it can take some time to remove the extensions gently.
 If the bad extensions have irritated or infected your eyes/eyelids Lady Lash reserves the right not to perform the procedure, and may refer you to initially seek medical advice.